sloreti/tf-guidelines/README.md

 }

-// GOOD & AWESOME!, Are you going to re-use the `MyComponent`?
+// PERFECT, Are you going to re-use the `MyComponent`?
 Probably not.
 Just inline it. class App extends Component {
   state = {
     loading: false,
   };
   render() {
     // It's not bad having a big render method.
     // Remember HTML files?
-Those we big.
+Those were big.
     // But you understand the big picture reading line-by-line without need to move your attention to methods. return (
       <div {...this.props}> // this good boi do not forget about props.